miki998/Unsupervised-Image-normalization-Atlas/README.md

 ```
 conda install environment.yml
-conda activate registration_course
+conda activate atlas
 ```

 ## Running the tests

-Again, simply run each script (for demo) demon0 if you wanna see the demo for demo0 and respectively for other demons
+Go over main.py, and COMMENT OUT the current script and UNCOMMENT OUT the DEMO part then:

 ```
-python3 demon0.py
+python3 main.py
 ```

 ### Break down into end to end tests